 COLESTON

-Here are the first few photographs of my layout "Coleston".
-Despite being 10 years old now, it is still not finished (are layouts ever really finished?).
+Here are some photographs of my layout, Coleston.
+Despite having been started almost twenty years ago, it is still not finished (are layouts ever really finished?).
 Various house moves during this time have always seemed to involve partial rebuilding, and although the basic station plan has remained the same, the town scene and the curve in front of the engine shed leading to the embankment behind The Barge Inn have changed at every stage.

 As different areas of the layout are developed, pictures of my progress will be posted in this section.
 So please visit again over the coming months (years!) to see how I've been getting on.

 BR Standard 9F no.92246 having just been coaled, is waiting to move off to be turned.
-George Tanner, in unbelievably clean overalls, takes advantage of the lovely summer's morning to fill some oil lamps outside.
+Chris Bird, in unbelievably clean overalls, takes advantage of the lovely summer's morning to fill some oil lamps outside.

 A young photographer (me? - wishfull thinking!) captures double-chimney Castle class no.5071 "Spitfire" as it speeds through the station on a down postal.